Modbus Option Overview

 Modbus TCP/IP (commonly referred to as Modbus TCP) uses the same Modbus commands however the commands are encapsulated within TCP/IP packets to allow them to move on LAN’s and over the Internet.

 Rather than Master and Slave terminology, communicating devices on a Modbus TCP/IP network are referred to as Server and Client.
 In the above example… the IntelliLogger would be the Client device and the pressure transducer would be the Server (it ‘serves’ its pressure values to the Client).
-The IntelliLogger Modbus TCP option supports use of the IntelliLogger as a Modbus Server… allowing other network Client devices to garner register values from the IntelliLogger.
+The IntelliLogger Modbus TCP Server option allows other network Client devices to garner register values from the IntelliLogger.
+Configured as a Modbus TCP Client, the IntelliLogger can garner readings from connected Modbus TCP Server devices.

 Frequently Asked Questions